Fungal toenail infection- symptoms, causes & treatment

 - Wear thongs in communal showers and pool areas

-- Take care when selecting nail salons- excellent hygiene measures are essential, and treatments to nails should not be overly aggressive.
+- Take care when selecting nail salons- excellent hygiene measures are essential, and treatment to your nails should not be overly aggressive.

 - Avoid damaging your nails with repeated buffing, gel nails etc.

-If you have concerns about the appearance of your toenails, or are not sure if you have a fungal toenail infection, speak to your doctor.
+If you have concerns about the appearance of your toenails, or want advice about treatment of fungal toenail infection, speak to your doctor.